grunwaldlab/heat-tree/docs/architecture.md

 Variables used in equations below:

-- X_i = The x-axis position of leaf node i in units of branch length.
+- X_i = The x-axis position (for rectangular layouts) or the radius (for circular layouts) of leaf node i in units of branch length.
 Always >= 0
 - B_i = The branch length between node i and its parent.
 Always >= 0
 - N_i = The number of characters in the label of leaf node i.
 Always > 0
 - S_i = A unitless factor for scaling font size for the label of leaf node i.
 Always > 0